DaniRey/fpmortals/manuscript/complete.md

 A> the cute bird.
 Those who do not like symbolic operators can use the alias A> `.into`.

+C> Here you provide non-symbolic alternative, which I assume is also how you read the symbolic one aloud.
+C> I think it would help the reader a lot, by not only knowing how the symbolic operator is called, but also C> knowing how to pronounce it when reading code.
+I assume we all read code "aloud" in our head.

 This approach also works for `EitherT` (and others) as the inner context, but their lifting methods are more complex and require parameters.
 Scalaz provides monad transformers for a lot of its own